fgauna12/fgauna12.github.io/_posts/2020-02-03-adding-app-insights-to-asp-net-core-app-running-on-azure-web-apps-for-containers.md

 ## Infrastructure as Code

-Using ARM, the snippet to create an app insights resource is like this:
+Using ARM, create an application insights resource like this:

 ```json
 {